 This trend has been going on for awhile, and it’s going to continue in 2018.
 Online shopping is only growing more popular, and it’s far from the only source of sensitive information being transmitted over the web.
 People are sharing their personal stories with each other on social media, doing their taxes on websites built for that express purpose, and entering all sorts of other private information all across the web.
 Users want to know that they’re safe from malicious software and hackers whenever they engage in any of these activities, making SSL certificates and similar security measures all the more important.

 So there you have it, our 5 Web Development Trends to Follow in 2018.
-Perhaps they aren’t all suited for your website’s needs, but if you aren’t implementing any of these designs you’re probably behind the curve.
+Perhaps they aren’t all suited for your website’s needs, but if you aren’t implementing any of these designs you’re probably

 Want to learn more?
 Contact Dotlogics today to get the conversation going.